sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 the project is to create ___"built-in commands"___ and its architecture, which makes Web Console more extendable, and it can open the door to yet another contributors.

+Finally, this project aims for making all features to be working on the inner of console.

 ## 2. Description

 In GSoC 2016 terms, I would be working on three subjects: